Sunday, 14 October 2012

 The information about tourist attractions starts with a description of Surabaya's shopping malls, followed by a section on Surabaya as a venue for meetings, incentive travel, conferences and expositions ("MICE").
 I suspect that the tourist board has an accurate sense of the demographics of visitors to the city: primarily business travellers from other parts of Indonesia, and secondarily foreign business people.
 There's little reason for the tourist board to provide a lot of information for foreign leisure travellers, since they are relatively few and far between.

 (The SparklingSurabaya.com tourist board Web site is good for entertainment, if nothing else, and a forewarning of the low standards of English in Indonesia outside the most touristed locales: "What to Buy: Antiques -- Not many really enthusiastic of it, but antiques bussiness have never decline.
 However, this bussiness needs time to make money.
 More old the antiques, more money we can get.
 It is also happened in Surabaya....")

 All this brings me back to what I said I was going to talk about this week, following my introduction to cellphones and smartphones for international travel and specific recommendations for choosing a smartphone for use abroad:

-"What maps are available on your smartphone, in places like Surabaya where there are no better maps?"
+"What digital maps are available on your smartphone, in places like Surabaya where there are no better paper maps?"

 There is high-speed cellular data service in Surabaya (and Jakarta, although not yet, as of now, in Bali or anywhere else in Indonesia).
 So depending on the international connections from the Indonesian cellphone company to servers abroad (good luck!), you might be able to access online maps.
 Failing that, you could still make use of any offline maps that you had downloaded in advance to a suitable device.